FRiMN/GenUI/README.md

 # GenUI

+This project is a **desktop UI** application designed to simplify and enhance the process of generating images using **Stable Diffusion**.
+Whether you're an artist, designer, or just someone exploring AI-generated art, this tool provides an intuitive interface to create stunning visuals with ease.

+Key Features:

+- **User-Friendly Interface:** A clean and simple design that makes image generation accessible to users of all skill levels.
+- **Customizable Parameters:** Fine-tune your image generation with options for prompts, sampling methods, steps, and more.

 ## :exclamation: Disclaimer

 This project is a just-for-fun initiative.
 While I am a professional developer, I am not an AI engineer or a scientist.
 The application is provided "as-is," and I make no guarantees regarding its accuracy, performance, or suitability for any specific purpose.
 Use it at your own discretion!

 This documentation has been created with the assistance of AI tools, including [DeepSeek](https://chat.deepseek.com), as part of an experiment and personal research effort.
 While every effort has been made to ensure accuracy and clarity, please note that the content may contain imperfections or require further refinement.
 If you spot any errors or have suggestions for improvement, feel free to contribute or reach out!

-## About

-This project is a **desktop UI** application designed to simplify and enhance the process of generating images using **Stable Diffusion**.
-Whether you're an artist, designer, or just someone exploring AI-generated art, this tool provides an intuitive interface to create stunning visuals with ease.

-Key Features:

-- **User-Friendly Interface:** A clean and simple design that makes image generation accessible to users of all skill levels.
-- **Customizable Parameters:** Fine-tune your image generation with options for prompts, sampling methods, steps, and more.

 ## Why Use This Tool?